 More Helpful Savannah Travel Resources

-If you’re planning a trip to Savannah and need additional help, I’ve created tons of resources.
+If you’re planning a trip to Savannah and need additional help, I’ve created lots of resources.
 Here are a few of my favorites…

-- Savannah First-Timer’s Guide – Be sure to pick up a copy of my ebook to get all of my best insider tips in one place.
-It’s the only resource you’ll need when planning your trip to Savannah!
+- Savannah First-Timer’s Guide – My ebook combines my top tips from this website into one handy downloadable guide.
 You’ll also gain access to my (very active) private Facebook group with your purchase.
-You can use it to pick my brain about your upcoming travel plans and read trip reviews from others who have recently visited.
+You can use it to pick my brain about your upcoming travel plans, see photos, and read trip reviews from others who have recently visited.

-- The Top Tours in Savannah – Whether you’re interested in ghosts, architecture, food, Gullah-Geechee history, cemeteries, or trolley tours…I’ve rounded up all of my favorites for you!
+- The Top Tours in Savannah – Whether you’re interested in ghosts, architecture, food, Gullah-Geechee history, cemeteries, or trolley tours…I’ve rounded up some of my favorites for you!

 So…is the 17Hundred90 Inn and Restaurant haunted?
 Let me know your thoughts in the comments below — especially if you’ve had a strange experience there.